All the Queen's Men (TV series): Development

 The series was picked up by BET+ on February 24, 2021.
 The series premiered on September 9, 2021.

 On February 1, 2022, the series was renewed for a second season.

 On April 16, 2024, All the Queen's Men was renewed for a fourth season.

+The fifth and final season is set to premiere on June 10, 2026 on Paramount+.

 Casting

 The main cast was revealed on March 25, 2021.

 On March 17, 2022, J. Marques Johnson joined the cast in a recurring role for the second season.

 Novel adaptation

 The television series in loosely based on Christian Keye's fictional story and characters from his 2015 urban novel Ladies Night.
 Whereas the main character in the television series is set around Marilyn 'Madam' DeVille and her crimes while the novel sets premise of the main character Amp Anthony and his crimes and romance.
 Albeit his character in the series have followed similar experiences relating to the book being an ex-con.
 Madam's name in the series is also changed from 'Madam' Mary Fox (novel) to Marilyn DeVille and is the owner of Club Eden as in the book, but however does not share relation to Anthony as the television series intertwines their stories together, as Amp is now Madam's estranged nephew.
 One other character adapted from the novel, DJ Dime is also named Allison, who in similarity with the book befriends and have a romantic relationship with Amp Anthony.
 The premise of the television series revolves more about the lives of the many exotic dancers at Club Eden but creates and leaves the central focus on Madam who becomes the villain and savior of the show.